SmallPlanet/gaxb/README.md

 # GAXB

-##### What is it good for?
+##### What is it?
+GAXB (Generic Architecture XML Bindings) is an XML schema-based code generation tool that supports custom cross-language model data serialization and deserialization.

+##### What does GAXB do?
+GAXB is fully serializable--model data can be used to generate XML (serializing) and XML can be used to generate model data (deserializing).

+It supports custom **lua** templates and currently includes templates for **Objective C**, **Objective C ARC**, and **Java**.

 Rather than writing out all of the classes in your desired language, you can instead build an XML schema.
 Then, instead of initializing model objects in code, you can write XML that conform to that schema.
 When your project is compiled, GAXB generates the code for your classes and code for the serializer and deserializer needed to convert those objects to XML and vice-versa.

-##### What is it?

-GAXB (Generic Architecture XML Bindings) is an XML schema-based code generation tool that supports custom cross-language model data serialization and deserialization.

-GAXB is fully serializable, model data can be used to generate XML (serializing) and XML can be used to generate model data (deserializing).
-It supports custom lua templates and currently includes templates for **Objective C**, **Objective C ARC**, and **Java**.

 ##### How does it work?